Embracing Grace in the Midst of Rejection and Betrayal

 Heavenly Father,

-In this journey of healing from rejection and betrayal, we can choose to create more space for grace.
-We may never fully understand why some people choose to walk away or why circumstances change so drastically, but we can lean on the One who never leaves us.
+In this journey of healing from Rejection and betrayal, we can choose to create more space for grace.
+We may never fully understand why some people walk away or circumstances change drastically, but we can lean on the One who never leaves us.
 With God, we can move from the darkness into His marvelous light, becoming whole, healed, and filled with His unending love.

 Comments